turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 * Stories should be prioritized.
 * Start building the most important pieces.

-#### What to expect from instructors

-Your client will review the work you've done so far at a high level.
-Then it's really up to you what to look at, whether it's with your client or technical lead.

-You'll also decide what should be done by the next check-in.

 ### Day 3

 #### What should be done